Sara Driver: Film career

 Driver made her directorial debut in 1981 with You Are Not I, a short subject film based on a Paul Bowles story and co-written by Jim Jarmusch.
 The premise of the film is a young mentally disturbed woman named Ethel escapes from the asylum where she is treated until she is mistaken for one of the survivors of a deadly car accident she stumbled upon.
 Then she is taken to her sister's home.
-New Yorker Shot in six days on a $12,000 budget, This film served as Driver's thesis film for her MFA from NYU.
+Shot in six days on a $12,000 budget, This film served as Driver's thesis film for her MFA from NYU.
 Driver had to rent an editing room overnight to be able to afford the editing for the film. it developed a following soon after a well-received premiere at the Public Theater, only to be pulled out of circulation when a warehouse fire destroyed the film's negative.
 Rarely seen, it was still championed by renowned critics and film journals like Jonathan Rosenbaum and Cahiers du Cinéma, which hailed You Are Not I as one of the best films of the 1980s.
 Considered 'lost' for many years, a print was later discovered among Bowles's belongings.
 Driver was awarded a preservation grant from Women in Film and Television.
 The restored film screened in the Master Works section of The New York Film Festival 2011.

 Driver directed her first feature film, Sleepwalk in 1986.
 It was awarded the Prix Georges Sadoul (1986) by the Cinémathèque Française, the Special Prize at the 1986 International Filmfestival Mannheim-Heidelberg, and was the opening night selection for the 25th Anniversary of the International Critics' Week (1986) at the Cannes Film Festival.
 Sleepwalk was also featured at the Museum of Modern Art's 1987 New Directors/New Films Festival and the Sundance Film Festival (1987).

 The dim lighting in this film is inspired by an essay by Carl Theodore.